 See all the AAA recommended events for this destination.

-Attraction PassesChicago CityPASS offers savings on admission to many Chicago attractions.
-The pass covers admission to The Field Museum, Shedd Aquarium, Skydeck Chicago (Fast Pass), either the Adler Planetarium or The Art Institute of Chicago, and either the Museum of Science and Industry or 360 CHICAGO (formerly the John Hancock Observatory) (Fast Pass).
+Attraction PassesChicago CityPASS offers savings on admission to 5 top Chicago attractions during your trip.
+The tickets cover prepaid admission to Shedd Aquarium, Skydeck Chicago, Field Museum, either Adler Planetarium or Art Institute of Chicago, and either Museum of Science and Industry, Chicago, or 360 CHICAGO Observation Deck.

-Valid for 9 days once the first attraction is visited, the pass saves visitors 53 percent off the combined cost of purchasing individual tickets.
-CityPASS is available from participating attractions; phone (208) 787-4300, or (888) 330-5008.
+Valid for 9 days, including the first day of use, the tickets save visitors up to 50 percent on combined admission to must-see Chicago attractions.
+Chicago CityPASS is available from participating attractions; phone (208) 787-4300, or (888) 330-5008.

 The Columbian ExpositionBy Frank Swanson